 Bwlch Nant yr Arian Forest Visitor Centre, near Aberystwyth: The trail around the lake is suitable for wheelchairs.
 There is wheelchair access to the visitor centre and café and there are accessible toilets and a hearing loop in the café.

 Cadair Idris National Nature Reserve, near Dolgellau:The two short circular paths from the car park are level and accessible for wheelchairs.
 There is wheelchair access to the visitor centre and café, a lift to the exhibition and accessible toilets.

 Coed y Brenin Forest Park, near Dolgellau: There are several all-ability walking trails in Coed y Brenin Forest Park.
 These include a riverside route and a trail to Glasdir Copper Mine.
-There is also a mountain bike trail suitable for riders using adaptive bikes which may be hired from the onsite bike shop.
 The visitor centre has a lift, accessible toilets and a hearing loop.

 Coedydd Aber National Nature Reserve, near Bangor: The main path from Bont Newydd car park to the Rhaeadr Fawr waterfall is suitable for wheelchair users.
 The kissing gates have RADAR locks to open fully and there are accessible toilets in the car park.

 Cors Caron National Nature Reserve, near Tregaron:The circular boardwalk around the bog is fully accessible with passing and resting places along the way.
 There are accessible toilets in the main car park.

 Cwm Rhaeadr, near Llandovery: The all ability trail through the woodlands passes by two ponds and is suitable for wheelchair users.